msysbio/microbetag/index.md

 ## About

 Microbial interactions play a fundamental role in deciphering the underlying mechanisms that govern ecosystem functioning.
 Co-occurrence networks have been widely used for inferring microbial associations or/and interactions from metagenomic data.
 However, spurious associations and tool - dependence confine the network inference.
 The integration of previous evidence or/and knowledge can increase or decrease the confidence level of the retrieved associations.
-This way, associations can be further investigated and more reliable conclusions can be drawn.
+This way, associations can be further investigated, and more reliable conclusions can be drawn.

 *`microbetag`* implements data integration techniques to annotate both the nodes (taxa) and the edges (predicted associations) of such a network